Dubai Dolphinarium

-Dubai Dolphinarium is the first fully air-conditioned indoor dolphinarium in the Middle East, providing habitat to dolphins and seals, allowing the public to watch and interact with them through live shows and photo sessions.
-It is located in the creek side park at Bur Dubai near the Children's City.
-Dubai Dolphinarium was opened on May 21, 2008 by Dubai Municipality, and is sponsored and supported by Dubai government to provide the general public with entertainment and also educate them regarding dolphins, seals and other marine organisms.
+Dubai Dolphinarium is an indoor dolphinarium in the Middle East, providing habitat to dolphins and seals, allowing the public to watch and interact with them through live shows and photo sessions.
+It is located at Creek Park near the Children's City within the vicinity of Oud Metha and Bur Dubai.
+Dubai Dolphinarium was opened on May 21, 2008 in partnership with Dubai Municipality, and is sponsored and supported by Dubai government to provide the general public with entertainment and also educate them regarding dolphins, seals and other marine organisms.
 It was also reflected that interacting with such friendly mammals like dolphins will motivate young generation to protect marine life and the environment.

 Facilities

-Dubai Dolphinarium is a 5000 m2 modern marine facility with around 1250 seating capacity.
+Dubai Dolphinarium is a 5000 m2 modern indoor facility with around 1250 seating capacity for Dolphin & Seal Show.
 The Dolphins have their own private habitat area with 600 m3 of sea water connected to the main arena pool.
 There is a separate medical pool and seal pool constructed considering well-being of these marine mammals.

-The dolphinarium complex also features group and kids activities, birthday parties for kids, school field trips, group events, trampoline, swim with dolphins, mirror maze, bird show, a restaurant providing quick and fun meals for kids and a mini 5-D & 7D cinema theater.
+The dolphinarium complex also features group and kids activities, birthday parties for kids, school field trips, group events, swim with dolphins, mirror maze, a restaurant providing meals for kids and a mini 5-D cinema theater.